calabash/calabash-ios/README.md

 You need to have Ruby installed.
 This is installed by default on MacOSX.
 Verify by running `ruby -v` in a terminal - it should print "ruby 1.8.7".

-*Note* there is a bug when running `calabash-ios setup` with ruby 1.8.7.
-We're working on fixing this.
+*Note* there is a bug in calabash-cucumber < 0.9.28 when running `calabash-ios setup` with ruby 1.8.7.
-In the mean time please use Ruby 1.9.2+.
+If you are running a prior version please update: `sudo gem uninstall calabash-cucumer` (all versions), and `sudo gem install calabash-cucumber`.

-Install Ruby 1.9.2+ and a recent RubyGems version.
+It is recommended, but not necessary to install Ruby 1.9.2+ and a recent RubyGems version.
 I use rbenv to manage my Ruby installations.

 For rbenv, see: